virtualsciences/vs.linktools/README.txt

 pareto.deadfiles
 ================

-Find all files to which there are no links anywhere in the Plone HTML.
+Find and fix dead links and files that are not linked to within a Plone site.

 Questions, remarks, etc.